 For all of us who live in Asia, we fall under the category of foreign nationals.

-I know the next questions you will be thinking of.
+I know the following questions you will think of.

 The answer is simple.